TwyllBlackleaf/horiseon/README.md

 ## What I Did

-- Made the website's HTML more navigable for screenreaders
+- Made the website's HTML more navigable for screenreaders.
+- Added alt text to images.
-- Tidied up the website's CSS styles to eliminate redundancy
+- Tidied up the website's CSS styles to eliminate redundancy.

 ## How I Did It